BlenderVR/manual/manual/components/processor-file.rst

 *blah blah ...* is whatever you want, comma separated, as long as there is a "stringification" method (``__str__``) for each element.
 The `logger <http://blender-vr.readthedocs.org/modules/rst/blendervr.tools.logger.html?highlight=logger#module-blendervr.tools.logger>`_ object inherits from python ``login`` module.
 Thus, you can replace ``debug`` by ``info``, ``warning``, ``error``, ``critical``.
 Depending on the log window level selection (see the screen window of the ``Run`` tab of the `Console <user-interface.html#console>`_), you will see your message or not.

-You can also use `self.logger.log_traceback(False) <http://blender-vr.readthedocs.org/modules/rst/blendervr.tools.logger.html?highlight=log_traceback#blendervr.tools.logger.Logger.log_traceback>`_ to display the traceback of your program. ``True`` in parenthesis means an error, then Blender-VR will stop running in "Virtual Environment".
+You can also use `self.logger.log_traceback(False) <http://blender-vr.readthedocs.org/modules/rst/blendervr.tools.logger.html?highlight=log_traceback#blendervr.tools.logger.Logger.log_traceback>`_ to display the traceback of your program. ``True`` in parenthesis means an error, then BlenderVR will stop running in "Virtual Environment".
 This traceback is available inside as well as outside an exception.

 There is also `self.logger.log_position() <http://blender-vr.readthedocs.org/modules/rst/blendervr.tools.logger.html?highlight=log_position#blendervr.tools.logger.Logger.log_position>`_ that simply displays the position of the calling method in ``debug`` level.